knightr1d3r007/EvilCrowRF_v2-el_Cheapo_version/README.md

 Now that the device is ready, get the firmware and go outside to play.

+Please use this device responsibly.

 There are few option to use this hardware: